sofa-framework/doc/20_Simulation_Principles/40_System_Resolution/10_Integration_Scheme.md

     virtual void integrate(...) override;

     // This methods returns the factor to put in front of the linear system unknown accumulating it to the velocity.
-    // In the case of acceleration-based integraiton scheme, we can see in (2.3) that this should return $DG_v$ virtual SReal getVelocityIntegrationFactor() const = 0;
+    // In the case of acceleration-based integration scheme, we can see in (2.3) that this should return $DG_v$ virtual SReal getVelocityIntegrationFactor() const = 0;

     // This methods returns the factor to put in front of the linear system unknown accumulating it to the position.
-    // In the case of acceleration-based integraiton scheme, we can see in (2.3) that this should return $DG_x$ virtual SReal getPositionIntegrationFactor() const = 0;
+    // In the case of acceleration-based integration scheme, we can see in (2.3) that this should return $DG_x$ virtual SReal getPositionIntegrationFactor() const = 0;

     // This method returns the order of the integration scheme in term of number of past timestep needed to compute the next timestep.
 For instance, if $p_{t+dt} = f(v_{t+dt}, ... , v_{t-k*dt}$, then the order is k+1